dentremor/Software-Defined-Infrastrucure/doku.md

 #### Backup and recovery / restore

-Create a backup of the OpenLDAP database configuration in a LDIF-file.
+Create a backup of the OpenLDAP database configuration in an LDIF-file.

 ```
 $ slapcat -b cn=config -l ldap-config.ldif